andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 └──────────────────────────────────┘     └──────────────────┘
 ```

-The browser connects **directly** to the AI agent over a WebSocket.
+The browser connects directly to the AI agent over a WebSocket.
 No Lambda sits in the middle proxying tokens.
 No API Gateway WebSocket API managing connection state.
 The agent streams tokens directly to the user's browser as they're generated.

-The only time we touch traditional infrastructure is during the **initial handshake**, where we exchange a JWT for a presigned URL.
+The only time we touch traditional infrastructure is during the initial handshake, where we exchange a JWT for a presigned URL.
 After that, it's a direct, bidirectional pipe.

 ## How It Works: The Three-Step Dance